Anniversary Month Contest

 The Boy Scouts of America was founded on February 8, 1910.
 To celebrate, Montana Council offers an Anniversary Month Contest during the month of February.

-The Units (one Pack, one Troop, one Crew) that submit the best information (photos, news articles, or videos) about their activities will receive special awards, including paid luncheon tickets for two leaders and two Scouts to Montana Council’s Annual Awards luncheon on Saturday, May 2 in Missoula (if held), a Troop plaque and Scout Bucks for each registered youth!
+The Units (one Pack, one Troop, one Crew) that submit the best information (photos, news articles, or videos) about their activities will receive special awards, including paid luncheon tickets for two leaders and two Scouts to Montana Council’s Annual Awards luncheon on Saturday, April 30 in Helena, and a Troop plaque and Scout Bucks for each registered youth!